forDeFan/FastAPI_APIs/README.md

 $ cd FastAPI_APIs
 ```

-B. Add .env file in project root (see .env_example) and set up variables (used in docker build faze).
+B. Add .env file in project root (see .env_example) and set up variables (used in docker build phase).<br>
-   env variables as follow:
+   Env variables as follow:

 ```
 # Docker DB